Long-range near-surface wake signatures of offshore wind farm clusters revealed by satellite observations: Results

-Next, the monthly observed wake losses during the three-year period are presented in Fig. \ref{fig:5}.
-The line graph clearly shows that more wake losses are observed in the summer months compared to the winter months.
-To further analyze this finding, we calculate the corresponding monthly average wind speed of the study areas using the ERA5 hourly data \cite{hersbach2018era5}.
-The results are depicted in the bar graph of Fig. \ref{fig:5}.
-It can be observed that the monthly average wind speed provides an explanation for the monthly distributions of the average wake-induced losses.
-Specifically, the monthly average wind speeds from April to September are noticeably lower than those from October to March.
-Considering the general trend that higher wind speeds are typically associated with lower wake losses (as demonstrated in Fig. \ref{fig:4}(b)), it can be inferred that a more significant wake loss occurs during the summer months.
-It is important to note that all the analyzed wind farms are situated in the northern hemisphere especially in Europe and Asia, suggesting that this variation is likely specific to the region.
+Next, the monthly observed near-surface wake-induced wind speed deficits during the three years are presented in Fig.~\ref{fig:8}.
+The line graph shows that larger deficits are observed more frequently during the summer months compared to the winter months, which is consistent with previous studies \cite{djath2019wind}.
+To better interpret this seasonal pattern, we analyze the corresponding monthly mean background wind conditions using ERA5 hourly 10 m wind speed data \cite{hersbach2018era5}.
+It should be noted that ERA5 data are used only to characterize the seasonal background wind climate, while the wake-induced wind speed deficits themselves are derived entirely from SAR-retrieved 10 m wind speeds.
+The ERA5-derived monthly mean wind speeds over the study regions are shown as the bar graph in Fig.~\ref{fig:8}.
+The results indicate that the monthly mean wind speeds from April to September are generally lower than those from October to March.
+Considering the relationship between wind speed and wake deficit (Fig.~\ref{fig:7}(b)), where larger deficits tend to occur under lower ambient wind speeds, this seasonal variation in background wind conditions provides a plausible explanation for the more pronounced wake-induced deficits observed during the summer months.